TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 8/Job 8.21.md

 ---

-He will yet fill thy mouth with laughter, And thy lips with shouting.
+He will still fill your mouth with laughter, your lips with shouting.